buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 The :bb:chsrc:`GerritChangeSource` accepts the following arguments:

 ``gerritserver``
-    the dns or ip that host the gerrit ssh server
+    the dns or ip that host the Gerrit ssh server

 ``gerritport``
-    the port of the gerrit ssh server
+    the port of the Gerrit ssh server

 ``username``
-    the username to use to connect to gerrit
+    the username to use to connect to Gerrit

 ``identity_file``
     ssh identity file to for authentication (optional).